swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 /// information in addition to the resolved package is likely to be added
 /// to this struct in the future. public struct PackageDependency {
+    /// A description of the dependency as declared in the package (intended
+    /// for display purposes only).
+    public let description: String

     /// The package to which the dependency was resolved. public let package: Package
 }

 /// Represents a single product defined in a package. public protocol Product {
-    /// Opaque product identifier, unique within the graph. var id: ID { get }
+    /// Opaque product identifier, unique among the products in the graph. var id: ID { get }
     typealias ID = String

     /// The name of the product, as defined in the package manifest.
-It's unique
+This name
-    /// among the products of the package in which it is defined. public let name: String
+    /// is unique among the products in the package in which it is defined. var name: String { get }

     /// The targets that directly comprise the product, in the order in which
     /// they are declared in the package manifest.
 The product will contain the
-    /// transitive closure of the these targets and their depdendencies. public let targets: [Target]
+    /// transitive closure of the these targets and their depdendencies. var targets: [Target] { get }
 }

 /// Represents an executable product defined in a package. public struct ExecutableProduct: Product {
     /// The target that contains the main entry point of the executable.
 Every
     /// executable product has exactly one main executable target.
 This target
-    /// will always be one of the targets in the product's `targets` array. public let mainTarget: Target
+    /// will always be one of the targets that is also included in the product's
+    /// `targets` list.
+    public let mainTarget: Target
 }

 /// Represents a library product defined in a package. public struct LibraryProduct: Product {
-    /// Whether the library is static, dynamic, or automatically determined. public let type: LibraryType
+    /// Whether the library is static, dynamic, or automatically determined. public let kind: Kind

+    /// Represents a kind of library product. public enum Kind {
+        /// A static library, whose code is copied into its clients. case `static`

+        /// Dynamic library, whose code is referenced by its clients. case `dynamic`

+        /// The kind of library produced is unspecified and is determined,
+        /// by the build system based on how the library is used. case automatic
     }

-/// A type of library product. public enum LibraryType {
-    /// Static library.
-    case `static`

-    /// Dynamic library.
-    case `dynamic`

-    /// The type of library is unspecified and will be determined at build time. case `automatic`
 }

 /// Represents a single target defined in a package. public protocol Target {
-    /// Opaque target identifier, unique within the graph. var id: ID { get }
+    /// Opaque target identifier, unique among the targets in the graph. var id: ID { get }
     typealias ID = String

     /// The name of the target, as defined in the package manifest.
-It's unique
+This name
-    /// among the targets of the package. public var name: String
+    /// is unique among the targets in the package in which it is defined. var name: String { get }

-    /// The absolute path of the target directory in the local file system. public var directory: Path
+    /// The absolute path of the target directory in the local file system. var directory: Path { get }

     /// Any other targets on which this target depends, in the same order as
     /// they are specified in the package manifest.
 Conditional dependencies
-    /// that do not apply have already been filtered out. public var dependencies: [Dependency]
+    /// that do not apply have already been filtered out. var dependencies: [Dependency] { get }
+}

-    /// Represents a dependency of a target on a product or on another target. public enum Dependency {
+/// Represents a dependency of a target on a product or on another target. public enum TargetDependency {
     /// A dependency on a target in the same package. case target(Target)

     /// A dependency on a product in another package. case product(Product)
 }
-}

-/// Represents a target consisting of a source code module, containing either
+/// Represents a target consisting of a source code module, containing source
-/// Swift or source files in one of the C-based languages. public struct SourceModuleTarget: Target {
+/// files in either Swift or in one of the languages supported by Clang. public struct SourceModuleTarget: Target {
     /// The name of the module produced by the target (derived from the target
     /// name, though future SwiftPM versions may allow this to be customized).